Genocs/Genocs.github.io/index.md

 The Idea
 ===

-This site is hosted by Github and built with Github pages.
+This site is hosted on Github and built with Github pages.

+The main scope of documentation is to recap what I learned from participating to the development of many different project during years.
+Each project provides a lot of insight coming both from both positive and negative side.

-The main scope of this is to recap the skillset acquired during the years in the ITC career, in order to enlist the main steps required to convert an idea into a software product.
+Starting from that I decided to describe some of the main topic required to convert an idea into a software product.

-### Design implement and delivery a software product
+### How Design Implement and Delivery a software product
 This process is not straightforward ever.
 There are a lot of variables and these variables, often, are not clear at the beginning.
-Besides that, aims and targets could change during the ***path***, and this happens without evaluating the impact of the changes on the entire ecosystem.
+Besides that, aims and targets change during the ***path***, and this happens without evaluating the impact of the changes on the entire ecosystem.

-To design a product and correctly implement it as software project it is necessary to have a clear and deeply knowledge of different areas, technologies, tools, and foremost: **the right mindset**.
+To design a product and implement it as software project it is necessary to have a clear and deeply knowledge of different areas.
+Interdisciplinary skills are required.
+It is required mastering Technologies, Tools, people and foremost: **the right mindset**.

 ## Golden Rules
 Before starting to do anything, do not forget to apply these general golden rules!